Rats always run for holes in times of danger”–Omar

 For his second heist, Omar and his crew take their act to the Eastside, partly because they want to lay low after Brandon called Omar out in the Lowrise rip, and partly for some easy pickings.
 This stickup is the opposite of the first one in every way.
-This one is in broad daylight, with not a shot fired, nobody hurt, and there is very little in terms of pre-rip reconnaissance.
+This one is in broad daylight, with not a shot fired, nobody hurt, and it is very little in terms of pre-rip reconnaissance.
 What both raids do have in common (other than the fact that Omar walks away with the stash) is the way Omar exploits a common trait among corner boys: a sort of warped childishness.

 We see this in the first raid when two young hoppers guard the stash.
 Before Omar storms in, they absentmindedly play video games and read comic books.
 They are blind to the seriousness of both the re-up and the broader game they play in.